gardener/gardener/docs/development/monitoring-stack.md

 }
 ```

-Furthermore all dashboards should contain the following time options:
+Furthermore, all dashboards should contain the following time options:

 ```json
 {